PedroSilveiraMalaquias/Handwritten-Digits-Classifier/README.md

 handwritten digits, together with their correct classifications.
 MNIST's name comes from the fact that it is a modified subset of two data sets collected by NIST, the United States' National Institute of Standards and Technology.
 The dataset is the mnist.plk.gz file.

+After a few sets of training/testing the neural network model achieved an accuracy of nearly 95%.

 This work was an implementation of the Neural Nertwork proposed by Michael A. Nielsen, in his book "Neural Network and Deep Learning", Determination Press, 2015.
 I made some changes and tried to write in a more object-oriented way.
 I also tried to make easier to read each function that the neural network uses in its learning process.